-Alou had the unique distinction of being a teammate of his brothers Matty and Jesus with the Giants in 1963.
+Alou had the unique distinction of being a teammate of his brothers Matty and Jesús with the Giants in 1963.
 He also managed his son, Moises, with the Expos from 1992 to 1996 and again with the Giants in 2005 and 2006.
 His nephew, Mel Rojas, also played for Alou in Montreal.
 Three other sons, Jose Alou, Felipe Alou Jr. and Luis Rojas, played in the minors, and Luis became a major league manager, like his father, with the New York Mets in 2020.
 Jose played for him at West Palm Beach in 1988 and 1989.
 His sons are from his first marriage (he also had four daughters); his two children from his second marriage, a son and a daughter, have not been involved in baseball.
 His cousin, José Sosa, also played in the majors.